harness/developer-hub/docs/chaos-engineering/technical-reference/probes/probe-acceptance-criteria.md

 ## Default/System resilience probes

-- You can create system (default probes) at the project level only once.
+- You can create system (default probes) at the project level **only once**.
 - Once you create a default probe, you can't delete or disable or update it.
+- If you have more that one resilience probe in your chaos experiment, you can disable, delete or update the system probe.
-- Default probes are inline.
+- Default probes are a part of resilience probes and are entered as annotations in the experiment manifest.

-### Image registry support
+## Image registry support
-- You can configure the image registry which will be used by the default probes.
+- You can configure the image registry to be used with the default probes.
 If you haven't configured a probe yet, the experiment will use default image registry.
-- HCE doesn't probe image registry support at the moment for default probes.
+- HCE doesn't provide image registry support at the moment for default probes.

 ## Legacy probes support (Backward compatibility)
 Users can still use legacy probes.
-TO-DO

-Existing Experiments should keep working.

 ## Audit integration